mozyn/reportcard-maker/README.md

 Version 2.0

--added credits for each individual course
+- added credits for each individual course

 Version 1.5
 - fixed input-validation